 However, while these stones are not dangerous, they can be uncomfortable and cause other health problems.
 The most common symptoms associated with tonsil stones are a sore throat, tonsillitis, and bad breath according to a 2007 study at the State University of Campinas in Brazil.
 In most cases, no specific treatment is needed, but some lifestyle modifications may be beneficial.
 Rinsing out the mouth with water after a meal or gargling with mouthwash can help to prevent buildup in the tonsils.
 Also being sure to avoid eating 30 minutes before going to bed is a preventative measure.
 In some extreme cases where tonsil stones are consistently large and prevent normal function, it may be recommended to remove them.
 Tonsil removal is possible using a local numbing agent and once they are removed, the stones will not have a place to form.
-However, a doctor will not typically recommend this course of treatment until other less invasive methods have been tried.
+However, a doctor will not typically recommend this course of treatment until other less invasive methods using tonsil stone removal tool have been tried.

 Another treatment was recently published in the Ear, Nose, and Throat Journal with a new treatment specifically developed to treat tonsil stones.
 This technique is known as coblation tonsil cryptolysis.
 It’s unique because it can actually be performed in adult patients using just a local anesthesia.
 The pain from this procedure is also typically mild and a normal diet and activity can be resumed within a week of the treatment while a tonsillectomy would require several weeks.